evolvingstuff/vdw2/content/posts/50000-iu-vitamin-d-daily-toxic-after-3-months.md

 ## See also VitaminDWiki

-* <a href="/posts/overview-toxicity-of-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 898">Overview Toxicity of vitamin D</a> which has the following graph
+* [Overview Toxicity of vitamin D](/posts/overview-toxicity-of-vitamin-d) which has the following graph

 <img src="/attachments/d3.mock.jpg" alt="image">